Assignment 2: Clock

 • Complete the breadboard circuit for the 4-digit 7-segment display you started in Lab 2.
 Test your breadboard with jumper cables so that you know the wiring is correct before you connect it to the Mango Pi.

-• In total, you will use 13 GPIOs on the Pi: seven to control the segments, four to control the digits, and one to read the state of the start button.
+• In total, you will use 12 GPIOs on the Pi: seven to control the segments, four to control the digits, and one to read the state of the button.
 Here is the schematic from lab (click to enlarge): The assigned GPIOs appear to be random, but if you compare it to the refcard, I think you'll see the method to our madness.

 • The dots in the upper right of the schematic control the segments.
-Add male-to-female jumpers connecting the seven header pins for gpios {PD17, PB6, PB12, PB11, PB10, PE17, PB0} to the 1K current-limiting resistors on your breadboard that connect to segments A - G of the display unit.
+Add male-to-female jumpers connecting the seven header pins for gpios {PD17, PB6, PB12, PB11, PB10, PE17, PD11} to the 1K current-limiting resistors on your breadboard that connect to segments A - G of the display unit.
 GPIO PD17 controls segment A, GPIO PB6 controls segment B, and so on.

 • The dots in the lower left of the schematic are for the digits.
 Add male-to-female jumpers connecting the four header pins for gpios {PB4, PB3, PB2, PC0} to the 1K resistors at the base of the transistors controlling digits 1 through 4.
 GPIO PB4 controls the first digit, GPIO PB3 the second digit, and so on.

-• Connect GPIO PG13 to read the state of the start button.
-The start button is connected to the power rail through a 10K pull-up resistor; pulling the default state high.
+• Connect GPIO PG13 to read the state of the button.
+The button is connected to the power rail through a 10K pull-up resistor; pulling the default state high.
 Pressing the button grounds the circuit, bringing the reading low.

 • Here's a photo of our clock breadboard connected to the Mango Pi. clock connected

 After wiring up your breadboard, you want to test all those connections and your shiny new gpio and timer modules are just what you need.
 In the test_gpio_timer.c there is a test_breadboard function.
 This test calls your gpio functions to configure the pins, and goes into a loop which flashes the segments one by one, exiting the loop when the button is pressed.
-Uncomment the call to test_breadboard and use make test to build and run the test program and visually confirm the operation of your display and fix any missed connections.
+Uncomment the call to test_breadboard and use make test to build and run the test program and visually confirm the operation of your display.
+The diagram below labels each segment/digit with the controlling gpio which is helpful if you need to track down any missed connections. clock gpio label

 Give yourself a pat on the back for your marvelous gpio module – imagine how much harder it would be to manually test each of these connections!
 Snap a photo of your finished hardware setup, copy the file to the assign2 directory in your repo.
-Add and commit the file to include it with your submission.
-We want to see your beautiful handiwork!
+Add and commit the file to include it with your submission so we can see your beautiful handiwork.

 4. Display a digit